Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     },
     search_command:"...", //Command to trigger on search.
 Runs as the furniture at the searcher (who's tagged "searcher").
 Default = none. can_hide_boo:1b, //If this furniture is randomly selected by boos to hide in.
 Default = 0b.
     scan_result: //Result from GBH scan.
-Not provided = ignored by scan.
 Has several formats and behaviors.
+Any value provided prevents GBH scan from passing through, but has no result.
-        * {namespace:"luigis_mansion",id:"scan/scanner/1"}, //Dialog as a result from GBH scan.
-Gooigi scan always results in the "3ds_remake:scan/scanner/gooigi" dialog if the ID starts with "scan/scanner/".
+        * { //Dialog as a result from GBH scan.
+Gooigi scan always results in the "3ds_remake:scan/scanner/gooigi" dialog if the ID starts with "scan/scanner/". namespace:"luigis_mansion", //Namespace of the dialog id:"scan/scanner/1" //ID of the dialog
+        },
+        * { //Wind warping to the specified location when stepping in front of this furniture when scanned. x:X, //X position to warp to, can be relative and local too y:X, //Y position to warp to, can be relative and local too z:X, //Z position to warp to, can be relative and local too yaw:X, //The y rotation the player gets upon warping, can be relative pitch:X, //The x rotation the player gets upon warping, can be relative forward:X, //The amount of blocks in front of this furniture's position the warping will take place cleared_only:Xb //Whether the warp can only be enabled if the room is cleared.
+Will be enabled during blackout if the room would normally be lit too.
+Default = 0b
+        },
-        * "warp", //Warps the scanner if they're not Gooigi and the can_warp global variable is turned on.
+        * "warp", //Warps the scanner to the default position in the mansion if they're not Gooigi and the can_warp global variable is turned on.
         * "spawn_ghost", //Spawns the ghost hiding in this furniture.
-        * "", //Prevents GBH scan from passing through, but has no result.

     //non-default setup
     animation:{ //Animation info.
         namespace:"luigis_mansion", //The namespace of the animation to use.
-Default = luigis_mansion. id:"idle", //The namespace of the animation to use.
-Default = idle. progress:X, //The progress the animation already has on the first tick.
+Default = "luigis_mansion". id:"idle", //The namespace of the animation to use.
+Default = "idle". progress:X, //The progress the animation already has on the first tick.
 Default = 0. frozen:1b //Whether or not the animation is frozen.
 Default = 0b.
     },